Sk0ut/Terasology/ESOF-docs/Software Evolution.md

 ### Feature implementation and pull request issuing

-After that, we implemented the modal box.
+After that, some study and searching was made in order to understand the project's way to create a new GUI element and to manage the keybindings.
 The final result can be seen here:

 ![Final Result](Resources/finalresult.jpg)

-After finishing its implementation, we issued a pull request, that can be seen here: [#2060](https://github.com/MovingBlocks/Terasology/pull/2060).
-The pull request is currently awaiting to be accepted.
+After finishing its implementation, we issued pull request [#2060](https://github.com/MovingBlocks/Terasology/pull/2060), which is currently awaiting to be accepted.